cameronMcConnell/LZWCompress/README.md

 ### Testing

 You can test the programs in the `test/` directory with the following scripts:

 * `clean.sh`
 * `compile.sh`
-* 'exec.sh`
+* `exec.sh`

-Included is an input.txt file that can be altered for your own testing.
+Included is an `input.txt` file that can be altered for your own testing.

 ### Compression Example
 To compress a text file input.txt: